-The rough and pure Uluwatu beaches are experienced as some of the best beaches in Bali.
-The south coast of this Indonesian island boasts beautiful beaches but also rugged limestone cliffs, world-class surf breaks, insane viewpoints to watch the sunset, high end clifftop bars, but also hipster surf cafes, skateboard parks, traditional temples, healthy cafes and restaurants and much more!
+The beautiful Uluwatu beaches are some of the best beaches in Bali with their white yellow sand and crystal clear blue water.
+Most of the other beaches in Bali have black sand beaches because of the volcanic history.
+But the south coast of this Indonesian island has totally different beaches accompanied by tall limestone cliffs, amazing surf waves, insane viewpoints to watch the sunset, high end clifftop bars and beach clubs.
+Around the Uluwatu area you can find plenty of hipster surf cafes, skateboard parks, traditional temples, healthy cafes and restaurants and much more!
 To find out about all the best things to do in Uluwatu, read this blog post.
-But in this guide I will share the 10 best beaches in Uluwatu, here we go!
+But in this guide I will share the 10 best Uluwatu beaches, here we go!

 How to visit the Uluwatu beaches

-The best way to get around in Bali is always on a moped.
-Despite the traffic can get really busy and crazy, its always the fastest way to get around.
+The best way to get around in Bali is always on a scooter, if you are comfortable driving one yourself.
+Despite the traffic can get really busy and crazy, it’s always the fastest way to get around.
 The roads in Bali are narrow, so with all the cars driving around, traffic jam is ‘business as usual’.
-With a moped you can manoeuvre easily through all the cars.
+With a scooter you can manoeuvre easily through all the cars.
+Book your scooter or motorbike here in advance so you don’t have to look for it after arrival.
+With this service your scooter will be brought to your accommodation and picked up after the rental period is over.
+Super easy!

 Best time to visit the Uluwatu beaches